help-me-mom/ng-mocks/README.md

 ### How to create a mock provider

-`MockProvider` might be useful If you want to create a stub service or a stub token in providers.
+`MockProvider` might be useful If you want to create a stub for a service or a token in providers.

 - `MockProvider( MyService, overrides? )` - creates a factory provider with `MockService(MyService)` under the hood.
 - `MockProvider( MY_TOKEN_1, useValue? )` - creates a factory provider that returns `undefined`.
-- `MockProvider( MyService, {mock: true} )` - creates a factory provider that extends the mock with the passed value.
+- `MockProvider( MyService, {mock: true} )` - creates a factory provider that extends the mock instance with the passed value.
 - `MockProvider( MY_TOKEN_1, 'fake' )` - creates a factory provider that returns the passed value.
-- `MockProviders( MyService1, MY_TOKEN_1, ... )` - returns an array of mock services and tokens.
+- `MockProviders( MyService1, MY_TOKEN_1, ... )` - returns an array of mocks.

-Now let's pretend that in an Angular application `TargetComponent` depends on a service of `DependencyService`, and its mock copy should be used in favor of avoiding overhead.
+Now let's pretend that in an Angular application `TargetComponent` depends on a service of `DependencyService`, and, in favor of avoiding overhead, its mock object should be used.

 Usually a test looks like: